MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ## Writing efficient Web Services
 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] has support for Web services to make it easier to integrating with external systems.
 As a developer, you need to think about performance of web services both seen from the BC server (the endpoint) and as seen from the consumer (the client).

-### End point performance
+### Endpoint performance
 You should avoid using standard UI pages to expose as web service endpoints.
-A lot of things such as factboxes are not exposed in Odata, but will use resources to compute.
+A lot of things such as factboxes are not exposed in OData, but will use resources to compute.

-Things that historically have caused performance on tables that are exposed as endpoints
+Things that have historically caused performance on tables that are exposed as endpoints:

-- avoid heavy logic in OnAfterGetCurrRecord
+- Avoid heavy logic in `OnAfterGetCurrRecord`
 - Avoid many SIFT fields
 - Avoid factboxes